-For whatever reason, certain people can bring you down; However, let’s all remind ourselves that it’s okay to let go of toxic people.
+For whatever reason, certain people can bring you down; however, let’s all remind ourselves that it’s okay to let go of toxic people.
 Why…because their presence in your life makes it difficult for you to be unapologetically yourself.

-And if you’re not be able to remove them from your life (or avoid them entirely) you can certainly take ownness in identifying the role they’re playing in cluttering up your life by working through it.
+And if you’re not able to remove them from your life (or avoid them entirely) you can certainly take ownness in identifying the role they’re playing in cluttering up your life by working through it.

 #Truthbomb: bad habits, toxic relationships + other emotional clutter will drain our energy + the more you let go of the things that no longer work hard for you, the more you’ll make way for the things that do.

 With more than a decade of experience working as a professional home organizer, I’ve both seen + heard it all.

 But when it comes to our mental health…

 Understanding how clutter affects your home, your life AND your mind only highlights the importance of prioritizing (or making time) to declutter + organize.

 Eating away at the dream of having a beautifully organized home + the life you envision creating… you know, the one you want to come home to after a long + exhausting day; The one you want your family to grow up in.
 The home you’re working so hard to create.

 The place where there’s endless love.
 Endless laughter.

 And yes, endless laundry.